mille5a9/charmed/README.md

 # charmed

 Collection of C++ code written independently by a Computer Engineering student.
+Currently a 3rd-year undergraduate at the University of Cincinnati.

 Inspiration drawn by documentation provided by wikipedia.